-• validate the seal on the validation report.
+validate the seal on the validation report.

 It is not possible for the subscriber to give a conflicting indication on the signature validation policy.
-At this time, it will not be allowed that the subscriber specifies other validation policies than the ones that are predefined by the itsme Sign Validation Service (currently there is only one, but probably other Signature Validation Service Policies will be added in the future that will be differentiated based on OID reference in the API).
+At this time, it is not allowed that the subscriber specifies other validation policies than the ones that are predefined by the itsme Sign Validation Service (currently there is only one, but possibly other Signature Validation Service Policies will be added in the future that will be differentiated based on OID reference in the API).
 The API prescribes an identification of the validation policy via OID.
 If an unknown OID is specified, an error will be returned and no validation will be performed.

-The itsme Sign Validation Service intends to validate a.o.
-QES and will report proactively on requirements being met (use of qualified signing certificate and QSCD).
+The itsme Sign Validation Service validates a.o.
+QES and reports proactively on requirements being met (use of qualified signing certificate and QSCD).
 Only the ETSI specified AdES signature formats are supported.